 What orange wine is

 Orange wine is essentially white wine made with a red wine technique.
-With classic white wine, the grapes are pressed quickly so that the juice is separated from the skins and pips before fermentation begins.
-This gives us the fresh, light wines we know.
+With classic white wine the grapes are pressed quickly, so the juice is separated from skins and seeds before fermentation begins.
+That gives the fresh, light wines we know.

-With orange wine, the juice is instead allowed to ferment together with the grapes' skins (and often the pips) for a period.
+With orange wine you instead let the juice ferment together with the grapes' skins (and often the seeds) for a period.
 It is the same basic idea as with red wine, where it is precisely the contact with the skins that gives colour and structure.
-The difference is that here we use white grapes, and the colour therefore lands somewhere between deep golden and amber, hence the name.
+The difference is that here we use white grapes, and that the colour therefore lands somewhere between deep golden and amber, hence the name.

 It is worth remembering that the technique is not new.
-It is in fact one of the older ways of making wine, from back when grapes were simply left to ferment in large vessels, before the gentler methods for making light white wines were developed.
+It is in fact one of the older ways to make wine, from the days when people simply let the grapes ferment in large vessels before the more gentle methods for making light white wines were developed.

 Skin contact on white grapes